square-computersetup/square-computersetup.github.io/_pages/mac-mdm2.md

   overlay_color: "#333"
 ---

-As you didn't get the notification we can use another method to try enroll your device.
+As you didn't get the notification, we can use another method to try enroll your device.

 First we are going to log into Slack.